1987-Dmytro/Mail-Agent/README.md

 npm run dev
 ```

-The frontend application will be available at http://localhost:3000
+Frontend application will be available at http://localhost:3000

 For detailed frontend documentation, see [frontend/README.md](frontend/README.md)